-Of course, these legs exist on separate axes - so we need a formula for distances in more than one dimension.
-Computing the SD involves the square root of a sum of squares.
+- Mean Absolute Deviation (MAD) flattens each points' deviation into a single "dimension", taking the vertical (y) distance from each point to the mean of all the yvalues. - Computing the Standard Deviation (SD) involves finding the square root of a sum of squares.
 That should sound suspiciously like the distance formula!
-Indeed, computing the SD for a dataset with two points is basically finding the (normalized) length of the hypoteneuse!
+Indeed, computing the SD for a dataset with two points is basically finding the (normalized) length of the hypotenuse of an n-dimensional right pyramid!